Back to news

 TL;DR: AutoGen is one of the more capable multi-agent frameworks going around, and Microsoft's backing means it isn't going to disappear next year.
 Its conversational agent pattern is genuinely flexible.
 The catch: the learning curve is steep and the framework is complex, so it's not where a beginner should start.

 Most "AI agent" tools you've seen so far are a single assistant doing one job at a time.
-AutoGen, built by Microsoft Research, takes a different bet: instead of one agent, you run a small team of them, and they talk to each other to get work done.
+AutoGen, built by Microsoft Research (opens in a new tab), takes a different bet: instead of one agent, you run a small team of them, and they talk to each other to get work done.

 Picture a product manager, an architect, a developer and a tester sitting in a chat.
 Each one is an AI agent with a defined job.
 They pass the work around, argue a bit, write code, test it, and hand back a result.
 A separate "manager" agent keeps the conversation moving and decides who speaks next.
 That's the core idea, and it's what makes AutoGen interesting for businesses thinking about more than a chatbot.